 Substantial electrification is a practical step that can be implemented today and set a building on a path to long-term decarbonization and, ultimately, full electrification.
 This project's unique, integrated approach of design, project management, general contracting, and commissioning all by Ecosystem Energy Services was critical to the success of project delivery.

-"Retrofits of large apartment buildings that remain occupied during construction is like changing the engine of a plane when it is in flight."
+"Retrofits of large apartment

+during construction is like

+when it is in flight."

 - Eric Einstein, Co-op Board President